LunatiqueCoder/expotamagui/README.md

   [Development build][1] (recommended)

    >  Run `yarn ios` or `yarn android` to create the development builds.
-After that, when you can also use `i` or `a` to run your app from the Metro Bundler terminal to run your app, without creating the development builds again.
+After that, when you can also use `i` or `a` to run your app from the Metro Bundler terminal, without creating the development builds again.
 Rerunning the app is usually necessary when something changes on the native side.

   <br>

   [Expo Go][25]

   >  Press 's' to switch to Expo Go.
-Then you can use `i` or 'a' to run the app on iOS or Android respectively.
+Then you can use `i` or `a` to run the app on iOS or Android respectively.

    <img width="569" alt="image" src="https://github.com/LunatiqueCoder/gigburn/assets/55203625/9d50ce69-d87e-4882-8c0b-ac4f910a41d1">